 Generally, there are 5 cases in which you should buff your car.
-Two of those cases are when chemical etching occurs or when the exterior paint loses its luster – both brought about by prolonged exposure to hard water.
+Two of those cases are when chemical etching occurs or when the exterior paint loses its luster.
+Either can be the result of prolonged exposure to hard water.
 Buff your car with a fine grade buffer head, applying just the right amount of pressure to prevent you from damaging its clear coat.

 5. Seal It

 Sealing your car’s paint does not only add to its beauty, but it also protects it from damages brought about by the elements.
-You can choose from brands which have been deemed by experts as the longest-lasting car wax products in the market today.
+You can choose from brands deemed by experts as the longest-lasting car wax products in the market today.

 Do all these steps overwhelm you?
-Then you might want to try steam cleaning which has been proven and tested to be effective for the removal of hard water spots on car.
+Then you might want to try steam cleaning.
+It is a proven and tested method for effective removal of hard water spots on car.
 Better yet, schedule an appointment with detail experts in your area and have your car steam-cleaned by professionals.
 This will ensure that your car gets the proper treatment it deserves.